vcflib/bio-vcf/doc/Using_RDF.md

 guix package -i sparql-query curl
 ```

-Initialize and start the server again as root
+Initialize and start the server again as root (or another user)

 ```
 su